What is the challenge

 - Package QFN28 / 5 x 5 mm

-Sensors for specific applications are already available with extensive customisation possible through sensing, communications, and energy harvesting options.
-Equally important is that the customer can easily install all sensors.
-Furthermore, DCO has evaluated installers’ practical needs and included coordinated connectors, adapters, and fittings for many different requirements, with installation videos that lend additional support if needed.
+Sensors for specific applications are already available with extensive customization possible through sensing, communications, and energy harvesting options.
+Customers can easily install all sensors, as DCO has evaluated installers’ practical needs and included coordinated connectors, adapters, and fittings for various requirements.
+Installation videos provide additional support if needed.
 The ease of installation and use means that these energy harvesting sensors can be up and running immediately.
-For a personalised quote or to order DCO Systems’ energy harvesting sensors, please visit their website at dcosystems.co.uk or call +44 (0)1285 359050.
+For a personalized quote or to order DCO Systems’ energy harvesting sensors, please visit their website at dcosystems.co.uk or call +44 (0)1285 359050.

 About e-peas

 e-peas develops and markets disruptive ultra-low power semiconductor technology.
-This enables industrial and IoT wireless product designers to substantially extend battery lifespans and eliminate the heavy call-out costs of replacing batteries, without in any way compromising on reliability.
-Relying on 15 years of research and patented intellectual property, the company’s products increase the amount of harvested energy and drastically reduce the energy consumption of all power consuming blocks within wireless sensor nodes.
-Headquartered in Mont-Saint-Guibert, Belgium, with additional offices in Switzerland and the USA, e-peas offers a portfolio of energy harvesting power management interface ICs, microcontrollers and sensor solutions.
+This enables industrial and IoT wireless product designers to substantially extend battery lifespans and eliminate the heavy call-out costs of replacing batteries without compromising reliability.
+Relying on 15 years of research and patented intellectual property, the company’s products increase the amount of harvested energy and drastically reduce the energy consumption of all power-consuming blocks within wireless sensor nodes.
+Headquartered in Mont-Saint-Guibert, Belgium, with additional offices in Switzerland and the USA, e-peas offers a portfolio of energy harvesting power management interface ICs, microcontrollers, and sensor solutions.

 About DCO Systems

-DCO Systems provide affordable, energy harvesting equipment sensors and software that enable industry to implement, upgrade and extend existing monitoring efforts.
-Pioneering a synergy of mechanical engineering and IT knowledge, DCO improves monitoring techniques widely utilised today but makes them automatic, persistent and simpler.
+DCO Systems provides affordable, energy harvesting equipment sensors and software that enable industry to implement, upgrade, and extend existing monitoring efforts.
+Pioneering a synergy of mechanical engineering and IT knowledge, DCO improves monitoring techniques widely utilized today but makes them automatic, persistent, and simpler.
 DCO’s solutions can be integrated with existing monitoring systems and are easily installed or retrofitted to equipment.
-Located in Cirencester, England, DCO’s sensing solutions benefit a wide range of industries from healthcare to tea processing.
+Located in Cirencester, England, DCO’s sensing solutions benefit a wide range of industries, from healthcare to tea processing.